GravityPDF/gravity-pdf-documentation/docs/v6/developers/php-form-data-array.md

 /* Check if there is a multiselect option selected */ if ( in_array( 'Apple', (array) $form_data['field'][43], true ) ) {
-   // Do something when the specific checkbox is enabled }
+   // Do something when the specific option is selected }

 /* Check if there are multiple multiselect options selected */ foreach( (array) $form_data['field'][43] as $item ) {
     switch( $item ) {
       case 'Apple':
-          // Do something when the specific checkbox is enabled break;
+          // Do something when the specific option is selected break;

       case 'Orange':
-          // Do something when the specific checkbox is enabled break;
+          // Do something when the specific option is selected break;
     }
 }